This post may contain affiliate links. See my disclosure policy.

 The smoking time may vary depending on the size of the chicken breasts and your smoker’s efficiency.
 Generally, half-inch thick chicken breasts should be perfectly cooked but still tender and juicy after smoking for about 1 hour.

-No. The heat and smoke in the smoker circulate around the meat, which results in even cooking without the chicken needing to be flipped.
+No. The heat and smoke in the smoker circulate the chicken breasts, which results in even cooking without the chicken needing to be flipped.

 Smoked Chicken Breast